Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Numerical methods

 Here, $u_0$ is the background parallel flow whose radial coordinate indexed by $\psih{}$, with assumption $u_0(\psih{},t=0)=0$.
 Therefore, at initial time, $f_0(\vec{Z},t=0) = f_0(\psih{},\ee{},\mu,t=0) = f_{\rm eq}$.
 An alternative choice of control variate, which is not $f_{\rm eq}$, is given by the `local Maxwellian'

 Note that time dependence enters the control variate of Eq.(\ref{eq:f0lm}) via the f.s.a.~background profiles of density $n_0$, parallel flow $u_0$ and temperature $T_0$ of the gyrocenters.
-It is the form of Eq.(\ref{eq:f0lm}) which will be used to develop the time dependent control variate scheme to ensure that Eq.(\ref{eq:assumption}) remains valid throughout simulations.
+In the following, Eq.(\ref{eq:f0lm}) will be used to develop the time dependent control variate scheme.

 As the splitting given by Eq.(\ref{eq:deltaf}) does not uniquely set $f_0$, we make use of this flexibility and consider, for each species, time evolution equations for $n_0$, $u_0$ and $T_0$ which progressively feed the contributions of the corresponding three velocity moments from the fluctuating part $\delta f$ into the control variate $f_0$: